-Now, this rate is fine at a point in time, but what about a year later?
-As we know, the cost of goods or services in any economy does not remain static, but adjusts from year to year, and could vary between one economy and its trading partner.
+Now, this rate of R8.00 might be fine at a point in time, but what about a year later?
+As we know, the cost of goods or services in any economy does not remain static, but adjusts from continously, and could vary between one economy and its trading partner.

-Therefore, if there is a difference in the new cost to produce the same goods or services domestically compared with the same trading partner, in order for these two countries to continue to trade (whether export or import) at competitive prices, there needs to be an adjustment of the exchange rate.
+Therefore, if there is a difference in the new cost to produce the same goods or services domestically compared with the same trading partner's cost, in order for these two countries to continue to trade (whether export or import) at competitive prices, there needs to be an adjustment of the exchange rate.

-So to use the example above, if there is a 5% increase in the cost of a widget domestically (from R800 to R840), but only a 3% increase to produce the same widget overseas (from \$100 to \$103), we see from the table below that the exchange rate needs to adjust from R8.00 to R8.16 in order for these two economies to continue trading competitively.
+So to use the example above, if there is a 5% increase in the cost of a widget domestically (from R700 to R735), but only a 3% increase to produce the same widget in the USA (from \$100 to \$103), we see from the table below that the exchange rate needs to adjust from R7.00 to R7.14 in order for these two economies to continue trading competitively.

 South Africa (Illustrative data used) United States

-R 800 Domestic Price \$100
+R 700 Domestic Price \$100

-= Exchange Rate of R8.00/\$
+= = Exchange Rate of R7.00/\$

 5.0% Change in Product Cost 3.0%

 New Domestic Price

-R 840 adjusted change in costs \$103
+R 735 adjusted change in costs \$103

-= N ew Exchange Rate of R8.1 16/\$
+= N ew Exchange Rate of R7.
+14/\$